Medial magma: Bruck–Murdoch–Toyoda theorem

 where c some fixed element of A. It is not hard to prove that A forms a medial quasigroup under this operation.
-The Bruck–Toyoda theorem states that every medial quasigroup is of this form, i.e. is isomorphic to a quasigroup defined from an abelian group in this way.
+The Bruck–Murdoch-Toyoda theorem states that every medial quasigroup is of this form, i.e. is isomorphic to a quasigroup defined from an abelian group in this way.
 In particular, every medial quasigroup is isotopic to an abelian group.

-The result was obtained independently in 1941 by D.C.
-Murdoch and K. Toyoda.
+The result was obtained independently in 1941 by Murdoch and Toyoda.
 It was then rediscovered by Bruck in 1944.